Renegade PMR (F1) Pumpkin Seed

 Exclusive!
 Highly uniform with few culls.

 A reliable producer in an essential size class (medium-large, 40–50 bin count).
 Striking, rich orange, avg.
 14–18 lb. fruits are thick-walled and blocky round.
 Robust handle, strong PMR, and a medium vine.
 Consistently high marketable yields and very few culls.
 Ideal for wholesale and roadside stands.
-Bred by Dr. Brent Loy.
+Bred by Dr. Brent Loy of UNH.
 Intermediate resistance to powdery mildew.
 Also available treated.
 Avg.
 3,000 seeds/lb.
 Packet: 30 seeds.

 CULTURE: Fertile, well-drained soil with a pH of 5.8–6.8 is best.